djh1997/proj324/docs/index.md

 ## LCD

 LCD's will be used to reduce the amount of light reaching the users eyes.
-The way an LCD works is like a stain glasses window with a frosted glasses window and bight light behind.
+The way an LCD works is like a stain glasses window with a frosted glasses window and bright light behind.
 But with an LCD you can change the colour and brightness of the stain.
-This is the effect that will be used do dynamically adjust the amount of light reaching the users eyes.
+This is the effect that will be used to dynamically adjust the amount of light reaching the users eyes.

 | Component                  | Quantity | Price(£)       | Component type | Chosen |
 | -------------------------- | -------- | -------------- | -------------- | ------ |